br0fire/My_photo_search_service/README.md

 Here is our data:

-Test data (not preprocessed) : https://disk.yandex.ru/d/gCYASv9JO8GYpA
+Test data (contains 2 files: photos from meetups and faces from them): https://disk.yandex.ru/d/zZGBaYQ0kLpPEQ